-For those areas where no guardrail currently exists, design fill and cut slopes to obtain clear zones and to avoid the need for protection.
+For those areas where no guardrail currently exists and no additional lanes or adjacent ramps are proposed, design fill and cut slopes to obtain clear zones and to avoid the need for protection.
 Where achieving the clear zone requirements results in new right-of-way, wetland impacts, or impacts to immovable obstructions, protect substandard areas contingent upon receiving SCDOT advanced approval.

-Where existing fill and cut slopes are presently protected by guardrail and no rigid barrier is proposed, replace damaged and/or substandard guardrail and extend/install new guardrail at locations that do not meet current standard.
+Where existing fill and cut slopes are presently protected by guardrail and no rigid barrier is proposed, replace damaged guardrail and extend/install new guardrail at locations that do not meet current MASH guardrail standards.
+All new guardrail shall meet MASH guardrail standards.
+Existing guardrail that is retained and meets NCHRP 350 requirements, may be extended or repaired using NCHRP 350 guardrail standards.
 Also, clear and grind in accordance with SCDOT Engineering Directive (ED) 29.